 “The Tropical Island Experience that you have been dreaming of!”

-Just months after the opening of Cayuga Collection’s first property in Panama, we are proud to announce that our award-winning island sanctuary from civilization is set to become the newest and youngest member of National Geographic’s Unique Lodges of the World, making it the third in the Cayuga portfolio.
+Just months after the opening of Cayuga Collection’s first property in Panama, we are proud to announce that our award-winning island sanctuary from civilization is set to become the newest and youngest member of National Geographic’s Unique Lodges of the World, making it the second in the Cayuga portfolio.

 Guests of Isla Palenque can expect to live out their castaway fantasies in a 400-acre untouched island wilderness with a total developed footprint of less than 3%.
 A destination resort inspired by novels of shipwrecks and sailors, and the inner musings of an owner-turned-islander, mornings at Isla Palenque hold the promise of rainforest adventures or island hopping in the nearby national marine park.
 Lazy afternoons are well spent on any one of seven secluded beaches or the beachside pool.
 Find yourself on these palm-fringed shores and you’ll be one of a privileged few to ever experience this undisturbed parcel of paradise.